kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 RuleType inferenceRule = mindmapsGraph.getMetaRuleInference();
 ```

-Rule instances can be added to the graph both through the Core API as well as through graql.
-Considering the ancestor example, with the use of the Core API we can add the rules in the following way:
+Rule instances can be added to the graph both through the Graph API as well as through Graql.
+Considering the ancestor example, with the use of the Graph API we can add the rules in the following way:

 ```java
 String r1Body = "match (parent $x, child $y) isa Parent";